Hunter Residence Hall FAQ

 - High speed internet (wireless and wired)

-Yes, students are able to reside in Hunter Hall during the summer, beginning the Summer 2020.
+Yes, students are able to reside in Hunter Residence Hall during the summer.
 Students will have to agree to and sign the Summer Residence Hall Agreement, as their academic year Residence Hall Agreement ends following the end of spring semester.
 Students will be assessed a daily summer rate.

 Yes.
 You are responsible for securing a parking permit and following all parking policies and guidelines.
 For more information regarding parking, please consult with UHCL Parking.

 No, there is no personal storage available for residents.
 You need to bring only the items that fit in your room.
 If you need storage during the summer break, there are local storage facilities available in the area.

 Custodial services are provided in the common spaces of the Hall, including our kitchen, lounges and hallways.
 Residents are responsible for cleaning their own rooms/suites and bathrooms.

 Resident bathrooms are deep cleaned at the end of each semester (fall, spring and summer), and all residents will be adequately notified of when that cleaning will take place.